transformerlab/transformerlab-docs/docs/train/diffusion-trainer.md

    └── metadata.jsonl
    ```

+   - You **do not need** to include a `metadata.jsonl` file when uploading images.
+   - After the images are uploaded, **you can add captions** manually in the app by editing the dataset.
-   - The `metadata.jsonl` file is optional but recommended.
-It can include captions or tags for each image, which help during training.
+   - Alternatively, you may upload a `metadata.jsonl` file alongside the images, which is helpful if you already have captions or tags prepared.
-   - If you include `metadata.jsonl`, it must have a column named `file_name` that matches each image file.
+   - If you decide to include `metadata.jsonl`, it must have a column named `file_name` that matches each image file.
 Other columns (e.g., captions, tags) are allowed and can be named as you like.
-   - If you don’t provide `metadata.jsonl`, only the images will be loaded.

 5. You can also organize your dataset into subfolders for splits or labels, for example: